DemaPy/Testnet-Umee/README.md

 # Testnet-Umee
 Incentivized Testnet Umeemania
-Here we should test Umee Boroow and Landing protocol.
+**Here we should test Umee Boroow and Landing protocol.**

+Click on URL, you can see more details!

 https://miro.medium.com/max/1400/1*JZ5Bdap0E344EWnHURg4OA.png